pagkly/Zed/Investopedia4/Understanding High-Net-Worth Individuals (HNWI).md

 The most commonly quoted figure for membership in the high-net-worth club is around $1 million in liquid financial assets.
 An investor with less than $1 million but more than $100,000 is considered to be "affluent" or perhaps "sub-HNWI."
 The upper end of HNWI is around $5 million, at which point the client is then referred to as "very HNWI."
 More than $30 million in wealth classifies a person as "ultra HNWI."

 HNWIs are in high demand by private wealth managers.
 The more money a person has, the more work it takes to maintain and preserve those assets.
-These individuals generally demand (and can justify) personalized services in investment management, estate planning, tax planning and so on.
+These individuals generally demand (and can justify) personalized services in investment management, [[Estate Planning|estate planning]], [[Tax Planning|tax planning]] and so on.

 ### Key Takeaways